JAKravitz/Radiative-Transfer/README.md

 # Radiative-Transfer
-radiative transfer modeling for synthetic aquatic datasets continue to add your RT codes
+A repository and project workflow for processing code, data, and documents for radiative transfer modeling of synthetic spectral aquatic datasets for machine learning development.